NahuenL/FP-IMDB-Keeper-App/README.md

 ## Design Pattern

-This App uses a Pattern Architecture Flux with Redux library, reducers functions and custom hooks.
+This App uses a Pattern Architecture Flux with Redux Library, Reducers Functions and Custom Hooks.

 # Getting Started with Create React App